 I have been a class teacher since 1992 and really enjoy being part of school life.
 Lady Bay is a fantastic school, full of lively and interested pupils and with a lovely welcoming atmosphere.
 It is at the heart of the local community and is a great place to learn.
 I am newly elected as the Staff Governor for this school, and you will find me in year 4 where I job-share with Mrs Hawketts.
 I have four children of my own that keep me busy outside of school, and in my leisure time I like to read books, go to the cinema, walk and cycle by the river, see friends, travel as much as I can and eat chocolate!

-I am the Assistant Head at the school and I am passionate about ensuring all children have the opportunities to flourish and achieve.
+I am the Deputy Head at the school and I am passionate about ensuring all children have the opportunities to flourish and achieve.
 I believe it is important children are encouraged in both their academic, creative and physical development.
 It is a privilege to be an Associate Member of the Governing Body and help shape the strategic direction of the school.
-Currently, I have successfully completed my National Professional Qualification for Headship (NPQH), and as part of this I am leading projects linked to School Improvement at our school and in another local school.
+I have successfully completed the National Professional Qualification for Headship (NPQH), and continue to lead projects linked to School Improvement.
+I am also a Local Authority Moderator and visit schools in the county to support teachers with assessment.
 I have two children, Isaac and Alexander who keep me busy when I’m not at work.
 They also allow me to experience education from the ‘other side’.
 I enjoy classical music and play the clarinet and the organ.
 In my spare time, I try to keep fit through participating in 10K races and half marathons.
-In the summer term, you may see me with the school running club down by the River Trent!
+In the summer term, you may see me leading the school running club down by the River Trent!